mshibl/DBC-Voting-App/README.md

-# DBC Voting App
+# DBC Voting App <work in progress>
-&lt;WORK IN PROGRESS> This is a project to build an application that operates the voting process for final projects at DBC
+This is a project to build an application that operates the voting process for final projects at DBC

 ###User Stories:
 As a user I want to be able to: